 - Email to RECPORTLAND@USCG.MIL

 In summary.
 Preparing a Merchant Mariner Credential application is not an easy task.
-In fact if you made it this in the summary you are above average.
-Remember one thing.
-We are here to help.
+In fact if you made it to this in the summary you are above average.
+But don’t forget that we are here to help.
 Please contact us if you have questions.